How to identify a cyber-attack

 You should:

-• treat emails containing links or attachments with caution
+- treat emails containing links or attachments with caution

-• only open attachments from trusted sources – if in doubt, contact the sender to check if they actually sent the email
+- only open attachments from trusted sources.
+If in doubt, contact the sender to check if they actually sent the email

-• check that links match the text that contains them by hovering your cursor over it – the web address should appear
+- check that links match the text that contains them by hovering your cursor over it – the web address should appear

-• contact your IT department if you’re concerned
+- contact your IT department if you’re concerned

 Protecting your firm

-Cyber attacks usually succeed because of human error.
+Cyber-attacks usually succeed because of human error.
 Make sure your staff:

-• recognise phishing emails and their risks
+- understand phishing emails and their risks

-• create strong passwords and change them regularly
+- create strong passwords and change them regularly

-• are given extra support and training if they handle financial or sensitive information
+- get extra support and training if they handle financial or sensitive information

 You must make sure that you have appropriate cybersecurity in your firm.
 You should have:

-• email filters to scan and approve or block emails
+- email filters to scan and approve or block emails

-• up-to-date malware and virus software
+- up-to-date malware and virus software

-• an incident response plan in case of attack
+- an incident response plan in case of attack

-Read more about cybersecurity for solicitors
+Learn more about cybersecurity for solicitors.

 Reporting a phishing attack

-• tell the client
+- tell the client

-• repay any client money you lost
+- repay any client money you lost

-• take steps to reduce risks of a further attack
+- take steps to reduce risks of a further attack

 It is usually difficult to get your money back after a phishing attack.
 But you must tell the SRA about the attack even if you manage to recover the money.

-If you lose clients’ personal data you must report it to the Information Commissioner’s Office within 72 hours of discovering the breach.
+If you lose clients’ personal data you must report the breach to the Information Commissioner’s Office (ICO).

 If you receive a suspected phishing email, you can report it to: